[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 Land)

-November, 1521, Magellan's ships reach the Indonesian
+November, 1521, Magellan's ships reach the Indonesian spice

-already-resident Portuguese on the spice islands.
+Portuguese on the spice islands.

 1521: Magellan rounds Cape Horn, on his way to the Moluccas Islands, Indonesia, which were far further west than he had imagined.

-1521: Died 1521, Ferdinand Magellan, in the
+1521: Died 1521, Ferdinand Magellan, in the Philippines,

-He is killed by natives using iron-pointed bamboo spears and
+killed by natives using iron-pointed bamboo spears and

 scimitars.

-Magellan's crew once sold a cargo of 26 tons of cloves
+Magellan's crew once sold a cargo of 26 tons of cloves for 10,000

-century that the area is an island, not part of a major land mass.
+the area is an island, not part of a major land mass.

-1521-1522: New Zealand: Possible deposition of The Ruapuke wreck, reputed to be a New Zealand version of Australia's mahogany ship enigma at Warranambool.
+1521-1522: New Zealand: Possible deposition of The Ruapuke wreck, reputed to be a New Zealand version of Australia's mahogany ship enigma at Warnambool.
 As referred to by K.G McIntyre in The Secret Discovery of Australia (pp. 281-284 of the original hardback edition) as possibly the second of Cristavao de Mendonca's caravels to come to grief in his venture of 1521-22.
 Evidence cited includes the Tamil Bell and the Wellington Helmet.
 Since the publication of Gavin Menzies' book 1421 on the claimed world-discovery trip of the Chinese, it is suggested that the Tamil Bell might be an artefact left by the Chinese, who were familiar with Ceylon at the time.

 1521-1522: Ferdinand Magellan begins his expedition to make the first circumnavigation of the world.